-Recommended: Recommended literature will be provided as per the schedule of reading assignments.
-Each student is responsible for reading all referenced articles, but responsible for reporting on only those articles assigned to her or him individually.
+Recommended: Recommended literature will be provided as per the schedule of reading assignments for PROS 5072 Literature Review Seminar I. Each student is responsible for reading all referenced articles, but will be responsible for reporting on only those articles assigned to her or him individually.